Understanding Positive Reinforcement in ABA Therapy

 Strategy 4: Social Reinforcement

-Social reinforcement entails providing individuals with social praise, attention, or interaction as a reward for their desired behaviors.
+Social positive reinforcement in ABA entails providing individuals with social praise, attention, or interaction as a reward for their desired behaviors.
 This strategy leverages the power of social connections and can be particularly effective for individuals who are motivated by social interactions.
 Examples include giving high-fives, offering a smile, or providing a compliment.

 Strategy 5: Natural Reinforcers